RaVoTTi/Second-Brain/BooksV1/Books/The Canterbury Tales.md

-Certainly!
 "The Canterbury Tales" by Geoffrey Chaucer is a significant work of English literature, written in the late 14th century.
 Here's a detailed summary followed by a concise version for quick reference.

 ### Detailed Summary